trevortombe/covidgraphs/index.md

 Canada’s pace of vaccination:

-Today’s 289,457 shots given compares to an average of 353,364/day over the past week and 333,806/day the week prior.
+Today’s 355,795 shots given compares to an average of 362,841/day over the past week and 333,806/day the week prior.

--   Pace req’d for 2 doses to 75% of Canadians by Sept 30: 280,849
+-   Pace req’d for 2 doses to 75% of Canadians by Sept 30: 280,354
--   At current avg pace, we reach 75% by Sep 02
+-   At current avg pace, we reach 75% by Aug 30

 ![](Plots/pace_national.png)